App-ID Features

 • Introduced in PAN-OS 11.2.5.

-For certain discovered applications, SaaS Security Inline can submit policy recommendations at the tenant level.
-For a subset of these applications, we now support even greater granularity through session tracking.
+To support tenant-level detection and control for more applications, we now support even greater granularity through session tracking.
 We introduced session tracking to enable SaaS Security Inline to create policy recommendations for individual user accounts on an application tenant.
 This capability enables you to allow some application traffic for a tenant, while blocking traffic from specific user accounts on that tenant.
 For example, for a trusted vendor, you might allow traffic only for your organization's accounts for a particular application, while blocking traffic for the vendor's accounts or personal accounts for the application.

-Session tracking is available only if your license includes SaaS Security Inline, and you must explicitly enable session tracking in PAN-OS.
+Session tracking is available only if your license includes SaaS Security Inline, and you must explicitly enable session tracking in PAN-OS®.

 After you enable session tracking, PAN-OS logs additional user and tenant information to Strata Logging Service.
 This feature also introduces new custom objects types (SaaS Users and SaaS Tenants) for identifying user accounts and tenants in a policy rule.